 ⦁ Giving – and accepting – feedback and recognition.

 ⦁ Using questioning techniques, such as active listening, the meta-model of language, etc…,

 ⦁ Clarifying misunderstandings and creating transparency in our conversations

 ⦁ Viewing challenges and problems from a different perspective through “reframing,” metaphors, and first-person messages.

 SCENE: At the airport.

 You are running late.
 Your plane leaves in two minutes.
 Your suitcases are heavy.
 Will you still be in time for the flight?
 It doesn’t look like it.
-While you run to the gate, I run beside you and try to teach you English vocabulary words.
+While you run to the gate, I run beside you, trying to teach you English vocabulary words.

 Can you imagine learning in such a state?
 Hardly!

 Do it differently.
 Give your students the opportunity to relax, let their imagination soar, discover a haven of peace in the classroom, and at the same time increase their ability to learn many times over.

 “I am looking for a method where the teacher works less, and the student learns more.”